OSHA Bloodborne Pathogen Standard For Reducing Risks

 Information and Training

 Whenever a staff member, including a bio cleaning crew, may encounter BBP, thorough information and training sessions must be provided annually (1910.1030(g)(2)(iv)).
-The sessions are required to inform about the BBP standard and include information about the HBV vaccine, as well as basic information about the PPE.
+The sessions are required to inform about the OSHA Bloodborne Pathogen Standard and include information about the HBV vaccine, as well as basic information about the PPE.
 Employers are required to keep training records for up to 3 years.
 Sessions are required whenever a staff member may come into contact with a BBP.

 If you are looking for a career in crime scene cleaning, OSHA requires these information and training sessions are paid for by the licensed biohazard company hiring you.